 5. One To Die For

 Orgasms aren’t just for the living.
 If the sacral nerves in the spinal chord are oxygenated and stimulated, then there isn’t any reason why a dead person can’t climax.
-I still suggest sex only with the living though.

 4. Be Loud, Be Proud